Bira/octopus-carnival/_drafts/lphr-scene-10.md

 Let's start with the **Recruit Team** action, to recruit a team of Sneaks.
 That's an unpenalized Secrecy roll, and it gets +2 from Laria, and a total of +4 from Jania (one of her complimentary rolls was a crit).
-We get a crit here too, but I don't think that has an effect.
+We get a crit here too, but I don't think that has any additional effect.

 (2025-12-22)